thestalkers/policies/sites/com-github-docs-es-github-site-policy-github-data-protection-agreement.md

 If and to the extent GitHub is processing Personal Data on behalf and in accordance with the documented instructions of Customer within the scope of the CCPA, GitHub makes the following additional commitments to Customer.
 GitHub will process the Personal Data on behalf of Customer and will not

 * sell the Personal Data as the term “selling” is defined in the CCPA. - share, rent, release, disclose, disseminate, make available, transfer or otherwise communicate orally, in writing or by electronic or other means, the Personal Data to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration, including transactions for cross-context behavioral advertising in which no money is exchanged.
 * retain, use or disclose the Personal Data for any purpose other than for the business purposes specified in the DPA Terms and the GitHub Customer Agreement, including retaining, using or disclosing the Personal Data for a commercial purpose other than the business purposes specified in the DPA Terms or the GitHub Customer Agreement, or as otherwise permitted by the CCPA.
 * retain, use or disclose the Personal Data outside of the direct business relationship with Customer.
 * combine the Personal Data with personal information that it receives from or on behalf of a third party or collects from California residents, except that GitHub may combine Personal Data to perform any business purpose as permitted by the CCPA or any regulations adopted or issued under the CCPA.

-### [](#how-to-contact-github)Cómo Contactar a GitHub ###
+### [](#how-to-contact-github)How to Contact GitHub ###

 If Customer believes that GitHub is not adhering to its privacy or security commitments, Customer may contact customer support or use GitHub’s Privacy web form, located at <https://support.github.com/contact/privacy>.
 GitHub’s mailing address is:

 **GitHub Privacy**
 GitHub, Inc.
 88 Colin P. Kelly Jr. Street
 San Francisco, California 94107 USA

 GitHub B.V. is GitHub’s data protection representative for the European Economic Area.
 The privacy representative of GitHub B.V. can be reached at the following address:

 **GitHub B.V.**
 Vijzelstraat 68-72
 1017 HL Amsterdam
 The Netherlands

 Appendix A – Security Safeguards
 ==========

 GitHub has implemented and will maintain for Customer Data and Personal Data processed by GitHub on behalf and in accordance with the documented instructions of Customer in connection with GitHub services the following technical and organizational measures and security safeguards, which in conjunction with the security commitments in this DPA (including the GDPR Related Terms), are GitHub’s only responsibility with respect to the security of that data:

 |                 Domain                 |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     Practices                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 |----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|